TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 the first time, or you fetch its ``return_value`` before it has been called, a new :class:`Mock` is created.

-This means that you can see how the object returned from a call to a mocked object has been used by interrogating the ``return_value`` mock:
+This means that you can see how the object returned kutoka a call to a mocked object has been used by interrogating the ``return_value`` mock:

     >>> mock = Mock()